rundeck/rundeck/docs/en/manpages/man5/job-v20.md

 :   "true/false" - whether a secure input option value is exposed to scripts or not. `false` means the option will be used only as a Secure Remote Authentication option.  default: `false`.

+storagePath

+:    for a secure option, a storage path to password value to use as default

 *Example*

 Define defaults for the "port" option, requiring regex match.